 Educational Level

-Nearly all respondents (98.8%) held postgraduate qualifications, with only 1.3% reporting a Bachelor of Science (BSc) as their highest degree.
+Nearly all respondents (98.8%) held postgraduate qualifications, with only 1.3% reporting a Bachelor of Science (B.Sc.) as their highest degree.
 This indicates a highly educated sample of academic professionals.The demographic profile of the respondents provides important context for understanding the potential adoption and consumption of vitamin A biofortified cassava among agricultural professionals in Ondo State.
 Given that nearly all respondents hold postgraduate qualifications, it is reasonable to infer that this cohort is well-informed about contemporary agricultural practices and nutritional interventions.
 Their advanced education likely equips them with a solid understanding of the public health significance of vitamin A deficiency and the benefits of biofortified crops, suggesting that, at least in theory, they could be strong advocates for the adoption of vitamin A biofortified cassava.

 The high educational attainment among respondents indicates strong potential for effective knowledge transfer.
 Agricultural professionals can act as change agents, promoting the nutritional benefits of vitamin A biofortified cassava through research, teaching, and community outreach.
 The variation in income and experience levels suggests that tailored financial and educational interventions might be necessary to boost the adoption of biofortified crops.
 Policies that address affordability and market access could encourage wider consumption.
 Recognizing the unique perspectives and capacities of different departments can facilitate the development of targeted strategies.
 For instance, crop management experts can focus on agronomic practices to optimize yield, while communication specialists can devise effective awareness campaigns.